pampanet/web/assets/assets/blog/first_entry.md

-# Here I go, again on my own
+# New Website

 > -- pampanet.org, May 25th 2024

 It's been a while since I don't post and this is the first post in my own website, so I'm pretty excited to see the outcome of this new experience.

-So, without further ado, this is the first post of pampanet.org

 ## Our Mission

-Since the software industry is in continuous change, **it's not always clear to tell if our culture is really** transforming for the better and the common wealth, or in simpler terms, **evolving**.
+Given that the software industry is in continuous change, **it's not always clear to tell if our culture is really** transforming for the better and the common wealth, or in simpler terms, **evolving**.

 So this company's focus and mission is to **make software that can help us evolve**, always finding new challenges while focusing on giving the best user experience today.